Prairie voles are some of the most destructive pests in American lawns. Here’s how to get rid of voles once and for all.

 Table of Contents

 Voles are small rodents that closely resemble mice.
 They are no more than 5 inches long and possess small ears, a stubby tail, and thick grey fur.

-Unlike other rodents including meadow mice and field mice, voles:
+Unlike other rodents including moles, meadow mice, and field mice, voles:

 - Create crisscrossing tunnels

 When it comes to voles, just a few individual animals can wreak havoc on your property.
 Severe vole infestations can lead to the loss of garden plants and fruit trees, as well as create dead grass around the home.